joust/new-normal/README.md

 <p>
 The app allows to exclude arguments from being used in the generation of game cards.
 This helps to deprecate old arguments that are not common in discussions any more - or simply to exclude arguments that you do not expect getting used.</p>
 <p>
-Behind every argument title you find the colored argument id.
-By clicking on it, you can toggle the exclusion of this argument.
+In front of every argument title in the list you find a checkbox to toggle it's exclusion.
 If its grey, an arguments will not be used during the next card generation.
 Your choice will be stored in the local storage of your browser.
 </p>

 <h1>Permalinks</h1>